Announcing the Level-Up Awards!

 - To travel a long distance, one must take hundreds of small steps!
 The idea of this award is to dedicate time and energy a project, no matter what the result.
 We’re using the honor system for this award.
 The only one you’re fooling is yourself!

-Artisan: Learn a new skill related to game development and apply it to a project.
+Artisan: Improve your skills or learn a new technique and apply it to a game project.

 — Tier 2 —